dexa187/token-stream/README.md

-# balance-stream
+# token-stream
-Substream to capture all erc20 token balance changes.
+Substream to capture all erc20 721 1155 token balance changes.